quentli/quentli-js/CONTRIBUTING.md

 Once your PR is merged to `main`, semantic-release will automatically:
 - Analyze your commits to determine the version bump
 - Generate release notes
-- Update CHANGELOG.md
-- Publish to npm
+- Publish to npm with the new version
-- Create a GitHub release
+- Create a GitHub release with detailed notes
+- Create a git tag for the release

+All release notes are published on the [GitHub Releases page](https://github.com/quentli/quentli-js/releases).

 ## Feature Requests